Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-A $1/e$-approximation for our problem can be obtained in a relatively straightforward way by applying the secretary algorithm.
-The algorithm is guaranteed to stop on the maximum value with probability at least $1/e$, and one can show that this implies a $1/e$-approximation relative to the expected maximum in hindsight.
-This analysis, however, seems crude and in particular does not take into account that we are rewarded also when we do not stop on the maximum value.
-Indeed, one would expect that the prophet objective is easier to achieve than the objective of the secretary problem.
+A guarantee of $1/e$ for the problem can be obtained in a relatively straightforward way from the well-known optimal stopping rule for the secretary problem, see \autoref{thm:secretary} in \autoref{sec:sublinear}.
+The rule is guaranteed to stop on the maximum value with probability at least $1/e$, and one can show that this implies a $1/e$-approximation relative to the expected maximum.
+Note that such an analysis, however, does not take into account that all values come from the same distribution and thus ignores any possibility of the aforementioned learning.